wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/1-delegation-overview.md

 matches.
 For example, Search(SharePointList, "Rob", "FirstName","LastName") would return all of the records where the string "rob" is in either the **FirstName** or the **LastName** column.
-In this example, PowerApps would return records for Robert Smith, Rob Jones, and Suzy Robinson.
+In this example, Power Apps would return records for Robert Smith, Rob Jones, and Suzy Robinson.

-Because the **Search** function isn't delegable to the SharePoint data source, PowerApps has to processes the records locally, which means first the records are sent from SharePoint to PowerApps.
+Because the **Search** function isn't delegable to the SharePoint data source, Power Apps has to processes the records locally, which means first the records are sent from SharePoint to Power Apps.
 By default, the data source will only return the first 500 records.
 It is not the first 500 records that match your formula, but the first 500 records in the data source.
-In this example, when you add this formula to your gallery, SharePoint returns the first 500 records from the list to PowerApps, and then PowerApps performs the search operation locally.
+In this example, when you add this formula to your gallery, SharePoint returns the first 500 records from the list to Power Apps, and then Power Apps performs the search operation locally.
 If your list contained 5,000 items, the other 4,500 records in your data source are not processed or displayed.
-You can increase the default of 500 records to a maximum of 2,000 records in the advanced settings of PowerApps Studio.
+You can increase the default of 500 records to a maximum of 2,000 records in the advanced settings of Power Apps Studio.
 Under those circumstances, 3,000 records still would not be processed or displayed.